SaadKasu/Tello/README.md

-# Tello
+# Trello
-Created a java application to emulate backend of a Project Management App Tello.
+Created a java application to emulate backend of a Project Management App Trello.

 This is my most modular and full flegged application till date.
 I have tried to incorporate as many Design patterns and good coding practices as I could think of without over engineering the code.